 Case Study: Subsidy Cuts in Tehran

 Those coming from outside the city rely on cheap gasoline to hold their city-based jobs.
 It is cheaper to live outside the city, so the average commuter is relatively poor compared to those living within the city.
-Consequently, the poor are often the most affected by the fuel subsidy cut.
+Consequently, the fuel subsidy cut most often affects the poor.

 Cuts Increase Poverty

 The Iranian government claimed the increased price of gasoline would generate an extra 300 trillion rials per year for around 18 million families— or $395 per family.
-However, the extra rials that each low-income family receives per year was overshadowed by the high levels of inflation and the increased cost of living.
+However, the high levels of inflation and the increased cost of living has overshadowed the extra rials that each low-income family receives per year.
 In short, the extra rials received under the cut have not supplemented the more expensive gas.

 However, only highlighting the cut’s effect on those living near large cities would ignore one of the subsidy cut’s greatest consequences— cuts increase poverty near Iran’s borders.
 Higher gas prices had immense implications for provinces that border other countries such as Sistan and Baluchistan.
 Oil smuggling serves as a reliable source of income for citizens living in border regions; this occupation is especially popular today due to high unemployment rates.
 Experts have even estimated that oil smuggling in Iran is a multi-billion dollar business.
 Iranian citizens living in these areas travel to Pakistan to sell their subsidized fuel for a profit.
 Therefore, these Iranians saw lower profit margins with the arrival of the subsidy cut.